Skip to main content

 Services to Young People (SYP)

-Careers Wales’ offer for young people in education in 2023-24 will continue to be a personalised service delivered in collaboration with schools, colleges, Education Other Than at School (EOTAS) providers and other partners and influencers, including parents.
+Careers Wales’ offer for young people in education in 2024 to 2025 will continue to be a personalised service delivered in collaboration with schools, colleges, Education Other Than at School (EOTAS) providers and other partners and influencers, including parents.
+It involves all key stakeholders, ensuring that our work is integrated, preventative and focussed on a balance between the short and long-term needs of customers.

 • Broadening horizons